gawati/gawati-docs/docs/source/development/dev-env-local.rst

 Setup the XML data set
 ----------------------

-To setup the XML data-set, extract the archive into a separate folder.
+To setup the XML data-set, extract the archives into separate folders (e.g. ``/home/data/akn_xml/akn`` and ``/home/data/akn_xml/akn_ft``).
 On Linux and MacOS you can run the following command to get the data input password:

 .. code-block:: bash
   :linenos: